Buying Used Espresso Machines & Grinders – Kev’s Guide

 There’s the Sage Duo Temp Pro, too – and while I wouldn’t suggest this new, I think it’s worth looking at used.

-The only reason I wouldn’t recommend it new is that given it has the original slower heating and slower steam ready thermocoil vs the newer thermojet, I’d expect the price difference to be bigger, and new there’s very little difference in RRP.
+The only reason I wouldn’t suggest it new is that given it has the original slower heating and slower steam ready thermocoil vs the newer thermojet, I’d expect the price difference to be bigger, and new there’s very little difference in RRP.

 Sage Barista Express Review